SAP-samples/low-code-applications/exercises/rap/exercises/ex3/README.md

 ![enhance_data_model](images/115_adapt_data_model.png)

-  Replace the placeholder `###` with your group number and save and activate your changes.
+  Replace the placeholder `###` with your group ID and save and activate your changes.

 <pre lang="ABAP">